slinGitHub/CheckmateWeb/index.md

 ## Welcome to the Checkmate Homepage
-CheckMate was written to give you a fast overview of your current diabetic treatment status (Based on your Nightscout cloud data).
+Checkmate was written to give you a fast overview of your current diabetic treatment status (Based on your Nightscout cloud data).

 This project is published as open source.